-The effectiveness of our intervention is promising and somewhat surprising as even high-cost, high-touch interventions-such as classroom based financial literacy training or one-on-one counseling-are typically ineffective at changing behavior (Lusardi and Mitchell, 2007; Hathaway and

-Khatiwada, 2008; Willis, 2008, 2009; Fernandes, Lynch Jr and Netemeyer, 2014; Hastings, Madrian and Skimmyhorn, 2013).
-Additionally, research examining efforts to improve decision-making through enhanced disclosures-such as those mandated by the Credit Card Accountability Responsibility and Disclosure (CARD) Act of 2009 and the Truth-in-Lending Act (TILA)-have found that these interventions often fail to influence outcomes as intended.
+Our intervention is particularly promising given its low cost and scalability relative to traditional financial literacy interventions such as classroom based programs or one-on-one counseling.
+These results are also somewhat surprising given that these high-touch interventions are typically ineffective at changing behavior (Lusardi and Mitchell, 2007; Hathaway and Khatiwada, 2008; Willis, 2008, 2009; Fernandes, Lynch Jr and Netemeyer, 2014; Hastings, Madrian and Skimmyhorn, 2013).
+Additionally, research examining efforts to improve decision-making through enhanced disclosures - such as those mandated by the Credit Card Accountability Responsibility and Disclosure (CARD) Act of 2009 and the Truth-in-Lending Act (TILA) - have found that these interventions often fail to influence outcomes as intended.3

 Our intervention design builds on literature demonstrating the promise of interventions that correct for cognitive biases.
 For example, Bertrand and Morse (2011) find that the framing of fee disclosures influenced the likelihood of taking out a payday loan.
-In the context of creditworthiness, Perry (2008) finds that more than 30 percent of people overestimate their credit scores, suggesting that overoptimism could contribute to poor financial decision-making (Kahneman and Tversky, 1996; Fischhoff, Slovic and Lichtenstein, 1977; Svenson, 1981).
-Related literature finds that personalized negative feedback can lead to positive behavior change.
-Agarwal et al. (2013) find individuals who incur credit card fees take steps that serve to dramatically reduce fees incurred over time.
-Similarly, Seira, Elizondo and Laguna-Muggenburg (2017) find that disclosures highlighting a borrower's high credit risk improved borrowing decisions.
-Consistent with this literature, our findings suggest that interventions may prove more effective if they are designed to help consumers correct biases in self-assessment of creditworthiness or financial health.
+In the context of creditworthiness, Perry (2008) finds that more than 30 percent of people overestimate their credit scores, suggesting that overoptimism could contribute to poor financial decision-making (Kahneman and Tversky, 1996; Fischhoff, Slovic and Lichtenstein, 1977; Svenson, 1981).4 Related literature finds that personalized negative feedback can lead to positive behavior change.
+Agarwal et al. (2013) find individuals who incur credit card fees take